 Please note that this workshop is particularly aimed at our learners who would like to prepare for the practical

 mlr workshop offered on 6-7 November 2019 by EMBL Bio-IT.

 - Linear models, regression,

 - Classification: Logistic regression, LDA, QDA, Naive Bayes

 - Random forest

-These topics are covered in the digital lectures, in the parts for Day-1, Day-2, and Day-4.
+These topics are covered in the No longer available (digital lectures), in the parts for Day-1, Day-2, and Day-4.

 Pre-workshop digital lectures

-The digital lectures should be as self-contained and enable self-study as much as possible.
+The No longer available (digital lectures) should be as self-contained and enable self-study as much as possible.
 The major part of the material is provided as slide sets with lecture videos.
 We have also prepared interactive tutorials where you can answer multiple-choice questions.

 The module offers an introductory and applied overview of “supervised” Machine Learning, i.e., regression and classification.
 This includes models such as linear regression, discriminant analysis, naive Bayes, decision trees and random forests, and their evaluation, with cross-validation and ROC analysis.